iron-man89/understanding-microservice/README.md

 ## how to run
 - run mvn clean install in all the modules (e.g. api-gateway, discount-data, tariff-data and eureka-server)
+- run the services (I prefer to run the eureka server first :nerd_face: )
 - go to browser and hit [here](http://localhost:8999/tariffdata/12)